 As mentioned above, we will establish a Modern Slavery working group internally in which relevant services are involved, with a role to include addressing instances where you have identified risks or actual abuse.

 A policy has been developed to ensure that staff understand their duties under the Modern Slavery Act to refer individuals they suspect may be victims.
-You can read the policy.
+You can read the Modern Slavery policy (PDF 179KB).

 About this statement

 This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes Somerset Council’s modern slavery and human trafficking statement for the financial year ending 2022.
 This statement will be reviewed and updated accordingly on an annual basis.

 This statement has been approved by: